 My trip to Luxembourg was a bit unorthodox and completely unplanned.
-Originally it was suppose to be a weekend in Brussels filled with beer and chocolate but due to events at the time, Brussels wasn’t the safest place to travel to.
+Originally it was supposed to be a weekend in Brussels filled with beer and chocolate but due to events at the time, Brussels wasn’t the safest place to travel to.
 My frugal self couldn’t just get rid of a flight because of security reasons; so quick thinking outside the box and my weekend turned into a trip to one of the smallest countries in the world: Luxembourg.
 Never heard of it?
 I wouldn’t be surprised, Luxembourg is the 28th smallest country in the world with a population of 543,202 people and about 2,500 kilometers.
 It is stuck in the middle of Belgium, Germany and France and the perfect day trip if you are traveling to any nearby cities.

 We flew into the Brussels Charleroi airport and from there hopped on Flibco for a two and a half hour bus ride to Luxembourg.
-Of course while waiting for the bus we had to enjoy a Belgium beer.
+Of course, while waiting for the bus we had to enjoy a Belgium beer.

-The next day we decide to explore the town, first stop the Christmas Market!
+The next day we decide to explore the town, first, stop the Christmas Market!
 Luxembourg is a tiny country; it takes about 1-2 hours to drive from the north to south.
 Yet, there is so much history and happiness filled between those borders.
 The city center is a UNESCO World Heritage site, and Luxembourgians are proud of their country.

 - The language of Luxembourg is diverse.
-Being surrounded by three other countries, most to all Luxembourgians speak English, German, French and Luxembourg.
+Being surrounded by three other countries, most to all Luxembourgians speak English, German, French, and Luxembourg.

-First it was the city hall of the country from 1572 to 1795, then it became headquarters of the Luxembourg government in 1817.
-Today is it the residence of the Grand Duke and where he exercise all his official business.
+Palace of the Grand Dukes & Chamber of Deputies: First, it was the city hall of the country from 1572 to 1795, then it became headquarters of the Luxembourg government in 1817.
+Today is it the residence of the Grand Duke and where he exercised all his official business.
 You can take guided tours of the Palace.

 As I’ve always said, the best way to explore a city is to get completely lost in it.
 Which is exactly what we did in Luxembourg.

-stumble upon another Christmas Market and try some hot wine and hot dogs and waffle sticks covered in chocolate
+Stumble upon another Christmas Market and try some hot wine and hot dogs and waffle sticks covered in chocolate.

 Then our trip to this tiny country took the back road.
 Thanks to our couchsurfer: Don we got invited to an art event at a local ‘house turned art center for your teens to express themselves through the arts.
 It was AMAZING.
 Each floor was dedicated to a different type of art: spray paint, fashion, dance, music and so much more!

 After our adventurous night out and our morning wandering around the town again.
 Not quite sure what to do with ourselves for the rest of our trip.
-With a little over a day left, we decided to take a Blah Blah Car to Brussels (since our flight was out of there anyways and I was craving some chocolate).
+With a little over a day left, we decided to take a Blah Blah Car to Brussels (since our flight was out of there anyway and I was craving some chocolate).

-Until next time Luxembourg…AND…to be continued
+Until next time Luxembourg 🇱🇺 ✌🏽